Micro Weddings - the way forward (at least for the near future)

 Couples due to marry this summer have already been through much heartache and disappointment.
 Many have had to postpone or cancel their wedding due to lockdown and the newly engaged are now left wondering if or when they’ll be able to get married.

 With social distancing likely to be here for many more months, drastic adjustments to the wedding industry have to happen.
-The micro wedding is one of those adjustments that will ease your worries and still give you a ceremony to remember.

 What is a micro wedding?